guzzle/RingPHP/README.rst

     Specify whether or not Content-Encoding responses (gzip, deflate, etc.) are automatically decoded.

+progress
+    (function)
+    Defines a function to invoke when transfer progress is made.
+The function accepts the following arguments: the total number of bytes expected to be downloaded, the number of bytes downloaded so far, the number of bytes expected to be uploaded, and the number of bytes uploaded so far.

 proxy
     (string, array)
     Pass a string to specify an HTTP proxy, or an associative array to specify